 Falling in love is easy.
 Holding on to it can tear your life apart.

 When Dean Delapore takes a break from Bay City Paranormal Investigations, he doesn’t expect his work to follow him to the eclectic town of Carrboro, North Carolina.
 The chance to investigate a haunting at the Blue Skye Inn and Winery is more than he can resist, mainly because of the inn’s owner.
-Deceptively shy and gorgeous, Sommer Skye is not only fantastic company, he’s the best lay Dean’s had in ages.
+Deceptively shy and irresistibly sexy, Sommer Skye is not only fantastic company, he’s the best lay Dean’s had in ages.

 Now if only he can convince Sommer that falling in love changes everything, maybe for the better.
 If the bones of the past can be laid to rest…

 Copyright 2nd edition © 2018 Ally Blue